-For example, imagine your benefit for complete disability is $10,000 a month.
+For example, imagine your benefit for a complete disability is $10,000 per month.
 You suffer an injury that prevents you from practicing your given specialty.
 But you find a new job that pays $5,000 a month.
 Under a transitional own-occupation, your benefits will be reduced to $5,000 per month.

 A transitional own-occupation benefit will only apply if you earn less than you did before your disability.